 Please carefully review and follow the Injury/Illness Policy guidelines and procedures found in Appendix F. Please note: an Injury Report must be filed within 24 hours with the Department Administrator.
 Follow up on injuries promptly, assisting the student(s) with seeking treatment at the University's Health Center, MedSport, or with other healthcare professionals.
-The Injury Report form can be found here: finance.umich.edu/sites/default/files/2017-04/injury-report-for-non-employees-101112 0 0.pdf.
+The Injury Report form can be found here.